My990813/Applied-Data-Science-Project-One/README.md

 2.13

-Final Cleaning Data(1)---Uploaded by Mengyan Li--Final cleaned version of korean_drama.csv by changing missing values to Others and dropping some missing values in numeric variables.
+Final Cleaning Data(1).csv---Uploaded by Mengyan Li--Final cleaned version of korean_drama.csv by changing missing values to Others and dropping some missing values in numeric variables.

 2.16

 MergeData(1).ipynb--Uploaded by Mengyan Li--Merged Final Cleaning Data(1) and newreview.csv
+Using groupby function in pandas and grouped the review.csv by drama names Calculating the mean of the scores by the users who marked the same drama Using the mean score as the score for this specific drama Doing this for Score for Story, Score for acting, Score for music, Score for rewatch value and Overall Score

 CLeaned Merged Dataset.csv--Uploaded by Mengyan Li--The cleaned version of merged datasets (Final Cleaning Data(1) and newreview.csv)

 Visualization1.qmd--Uploaded by Mengyan Li--The linear regresion visualization of newreview.csv(dependent variable: overall score) and the linear regression visualization of CLeaned Merged Dataset.csv (dependent variable: poplarity)
+Visualizing the regression line and the plotting

-EDA and Feature Engineering.ipynb--Uploaded by Mengyan Li--Some EDA and feature engineering to the merged dataset
+EDA and Feature Engineering.ipynb--Uploaded by Mengyan Li--Some EDA and feature engineering to the merged dataset Summary statistics of all numerical features Correlation heatmap of all numerical features Histogram of all numerical features
+Zero Variance/ Near zero variance checking
+Missing value heatmap to check the pattern of all missing values Box-Cox Transformation and one-hot encoding Standardization/Normalization to necessary features

 2.17